kontonfon/kontonfon.github.io/_posts/2021-12-02-ICPC-journey.md

 Also, let $V$ be the set of all brands of cabbage.
 Namely, V={Brand 1, Brand 2, ..., Brand N}

+`Ngẫm bổ đề`:

+`Bổ đề 1: SOS Dynamic Programming`

+##### <span style="color:orange"> Introduction </span>

+In this post, I am going to share my little knowledge on how to solve some problems involving calculation of Sum over Subsets(SOS) using dynamic programming.
+Thus the name SOS DP.
+I have chosen this topic because it appears frequently in contest as `medium-hard` and above problems but has very fews blogs/editorials explaining the interesting DP behind it.
+I also have a predilection for this since I came across it for the first time in ICPC Amritapuri Regionals 2014.
+Since then I have created many questions based on this concept on various platforms but the number of accepted solutions seems to be disproportionate to lucidity of the concept.
+Following is a small attempt to bridge this gap.

+##### <span style="color:orange"> Problem </span>

+I will be addressing the following problem: Given a fixed array `A` of $2^{N}$ integers, we need to caclulate $\forall x$ function $F(x)=$ Sum of all $A[i]$ such that $x\text{&}i=i$,i.e., `i` is a subset of `x`

 #### <span style="color:#4cbb17"> Code tham khảo: </span>